 These queries will give you the following output:

 These queries calculate the average rating by product and month.
-The clause groups the results by month and product.
-The function then calculates the mean of the for each group.
-The in the window function makes it possible to compute the average for each partition, which in this case is per product_id and per month of reviews.
+The GROUP BY clause groups the results by month and product.
+The AVG function then calculates the mean of the stars for each group.
+The PARTITION BY in the window function makes it possible to compute the average for each partition, which in this case is per product_id and per month of reviews.

 To solve another window function question on DataLemur's free online SQL code editor, solve this Amazon SQL Interview Question: